 ASSIGNMENT(S) PERCENTAGE OF FINAL GRADE

 Weekly Canvas Assignments & Discussions 25 percent

 Film Notes 15 percent

-Two short Critical Analyses 25 percent
+Critical Analysis 1 & 2 25 percent

 Visual Analysis Project 20 percent

 Final Reflection 15 percent

 Canvas Assignments & Discussions (25 percent)

 Each week, you will have the opportunity to engage with the texts you are reading and watching before you come to class.
 These Canvas assignments are designed to give you credit for doing that work as you move through the course.